conda/conda/docs/source/faq.rst

         conda list

-4. How can I check if package (for example, SciPy) is already installed in an existing environment such as ``myenv``?
+4. How can I check if a package (for example, SciPy) is already installed in an existing environment such as ``myenv``?

      .. code-block:: bash